playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-semantic-markup/index.md

 Well, it's not the prettiest UI visually, but we can verify it's functionality by clicking on the `JavaScript` or `Python` text in order to show the `console.log` or `print` statements respectively.

-Now all we need to do is add a bit of CSS...
+To fix the styling logic, we need to add some styling to the mix...

 <details>
 <summary>The required CSS for the tab component</summary>